oscar-system/GAP_pkg/GAP_pkg_sgpviz/README.md

 # GAP_pkg_sgpviz

-This is generated wrapper package for the GAP package SgpViz 0.999.5.
+This is a generated Julia wrapper package for the GAP package SgpViz 0.999.5.

 ## Issues